 Losing or gaining weight without diet or lifestyle changes is one of the first signs of poor gut health.
 If the bacteria in your gut microbiome is out of balance, your gut is not able to absorb the nutrients in your food, which can lead to overeating.
 Weight gain may also be linked to hypothyroidism, insulin resistance, or other hormonal imbalances.

-In contrast, bloating and inflammation or an obsession with healthy eating may lead to undereating and cause weight.
+Bloating, inflammation, or an obsession with healthy eating may also lead to undereating.
 Unexpected weight loss can be due to an overactive thyroid or small intestinal bacterial overgrowth (SIBO).

 4. Sleep Disturbances or Chronic Fatigue

-Having difficulty falling asleep or staying asleep can be a sign that your gut is unhealthy.
-Poor gut health can also lead to feelings of fatigue and decreased energy levels throughout the day.
-Your gut microbiome affects sleep quality as well as your overall mental state via the gut-brain axis.3
+Difficulty falling asleep or staying asleep can signal that your gut is unhealthy.
+Poor gut health can also lead to fatigue and decreased energy levels throughout the day.
+Your gut microbiome affects sleep quality and your mental state via the gut-brain axis.3

 Around 95% of the serotonin in your body is produced in your gut.
 Serotonin is a key neurotransmitter responsible for regulating mood and sleep.
-If you have poor gut health it can influence serotonin production, which can lead to anxiety, depression, lack of appetite, brain fog, and sleep disturbances.
+Poor gut health can influence serotonin production.
+This imbalance can lead to anxiety, depression, lack of appetite, brain fog, and sleep disturbances.

 5. Skin Problems